-Change Order shall have the meaning set forth in Section 13.0, Part C, of these Operational Procedures.
+Change Order - shall have the meaning set forth in Section 13.0, Part C, of these Operational Procedures.

+Consent Agenda - is the agenda voted on by the Awards Committee with no discussion.
 JEA Project Manager - The individual designated by the Business Unit to manage a Vendor's performance of the Contract for JEA.